Covid-19 coronavirus: 10 of the 12 imported cases from one Air India flight

 McElnay said she didn't have the numbers of how many people had arrived in New Zealand from India since the latest outbreak.

-However, the Ministry was looking at pulling together figures to assist with its assessment of high-risk countries, she said.
+However, the Ministry of Health was looking at pulling together figures to assist with its assessment of high-risk countries, she said.

 "We are also looking at pulling the data on recent flights so we can see how that matches up with the level of risk in those countries."